 On September 20, 2019, a purported Sonim stockholder who allegedly purchased stock registered in our initial public offering, or the IPO, filed a putative class action complaint in the Superior Court of the State of California, County of San Mateo on behalf of himself and others who purchased shares of our common stock registered in the IPO, which we refer to in this prospectus as the Pearson Action.
 On October 4, 2019 and October 16, 2019, two additional purported class action complaints substantially similar to the Pearson Action were filed on behalf of different plaintiffs yet the same putative class of stockholders, in the same court as the Pearson Action.
 On October 7, 2019, a substantially similar putative class action lawsuit was filed in the United States District Court for the Northern District of California.
-All four complaints allege violations of the Securities Act by us and certain of its current and former officers and directors for, among other things, alleged failure to disclose software defects in our phones and alleged misstatement about performance characteristics of our phones.
+All four complaints allege violations of the Securities Act by us and certain of its current and former officers and directors for, among other things, alleged false or misleading statements and omissions in the registration statement issued in connection with the IPO, relating primarily to an alleged failure to disclose software defects in our phones and alleged misstatements about performance characteristics of our phones.
 We intend to defend these matters vigorously.
 An adverse outcome in any of these matters, however, could have a material adverse effect on our consolidated financial condition, results of operations, or cash flows for a particular period.